mathenz/goffy/README.md

 # goffy

-A CLI program to download public playlists and tracks of Spotify.
+A CLI program to download public playlists and tracks of Spotify to your computer or mobile device.

 > Downloads are not done directly from Spotify, but from YouTube (if a song matches).